ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 During the review the authors will:

   * Describe the larger context where the feature takes place with a brief overview of the subsystem.
-  * Describe the detailed design behind the implementation
+  * Describe the detailed design behind the implementation.
-  * Walk through the code, possibly following the flow of execution
+  * Walk through the code, possibly following the flow of execution.

 The reviewers will in turn:

-  * Verify that the default SKA pipeline machinery (templates, makefiles) is used in all relevant repositories
+  * Verify that the default SKA pipeline machinery (templates, makefiles) is used in all relevant repositories.
-  * Ask questions about the design choices
+  * Ask questions about the design choices.
-  * Verify that the implementation adheres to SKA quality standards
+  * Verify that the implementation adheres to SKA quality standards.
-  * Verify that the feature is supported by tests
+  * Verify that the feature is supported by tests.